Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

 We focus on $\delta \in (-\pi/2,\pi/2)$ ($\cos \delta > 0$) in Fig.~\ref{figPD}, as it is only there that the small-slope approximation $\Delta \phi \ll 1$ can be expected to hold.
 The two oscillators synchronize for $K\geq K_c^\text{SSK}$, with a stationary $\Delta \phi$ (whose sign is given by that of $\Delta \omega$), that gets closer to $0$ with increasing $K$.
 They evolve at the common frequency

 which, for $\delta \neq 0$, is shifted away from the average of the intrinsic frequencies $\bar{\omega}$ by an amount that is proportional to $-\sin \delta$.
-That shift decreases as $K$ increases, with the maximum being reached at the critical point itself $K = K_c^\text{SSK}$.
 While this two-oscillator model cannot provide an accurate picture of the many-oscillator system, it is in fact quite useful for discussing various points related to the stationary slope distribution and the general phenomenology of our model, as will be shown below.